Ledger Nano S Audit: Everything to Know About This Hardware Wallet

 What Is Ledger Nano S?

-It is evident that company’s management does everything to make their services user-friendly, so the price of Ledger Nano S has dropped on a half since it was introduced to the market for the first time.
+It is evident that company’s management does everything to make their services user-friendly, so the price of the wallet has dropped by a half since it was introduced to the market for the first time.

 At the moment this wallet costs $59 and is considered the most affordable offline wallet.